jnunyez/synchronization/README.md

     build: false
 EOF
 ```
-This will trigger the Operator to instantiate a Node Feature Discovery (NFD) Custom Resource (CR), which will detect worker nodes physically equipped with an Silicom Timing Synchronization card.
+This will trigger the Operator to instantiate a Node Feature Discovery (NFD) Custom Resource (CR), which will detect worker nodes physically equipped with a Silicom Timing Synchronization card.
 This CR is consumed by the [`NFD Operator`][3].
-Note that the Silicom Timing Synchronization Operator requires the presence [`NFD Operator`][3] watching for the NFD CRs created by the Silicom Timing Synchronization Operator.
-In this case, we have one node with an STS4 card, thus the node should have been automatically labeled by NFD with with `feature.node.kubernetes.io/custom-silicom.sts.devices=true`.
+Note that the Silicom Timing Synchronization Operator requires the presence of the [`NFD Operator`][3] watching for the NFD CRs that will be created by the Silicom Timing Synchronization Operator after the creation of an `StsOperatoConfig` CR.
+Here we have one node with an STS card, thus the node should have been automatically labeled by NFD with `feature.node.kubernetes.io/custom-silicom.sts.devices=true`.
 We can check whether the aforementioned label is present in `du3-ldc1` node:

 ```console
 # oc describe node du3-ldc1 | grep custom-silicom.sts.devices=true
                     feature.node.kubernetes.io/custom-silicom.sts.devices=true
 ```

 After this, the Silicom Timing Synchronization Operator creates a daemonset called `sts-plugin` in those nodes labeled by NFD with `feature.node.kubernetes.io/custom-silicom.sts.devices=true`.
-This daemonset is in charge of maintaining the state of the STS cards configuration.
+This daemonset is in charge of maintaining the state of the STS cards (e.g., port status information).

 ## Telecom Grandmaster Provisioning <a name="stsconfig"></a>

-Now we proceed to configure the detected worker node `du3-ldc1` as Grandmaster.
+Now we proceed to configure the baremetal worker node `du3-ldc1` as Telecom Grandmaster (T-GM).

 ### Label Grandmaster Node